-Don't be afraid of darkness: Dark, bordering-on-black walls accentuate the silhouette of the rest of your furnishings.
-Just remember our rule of thumb: When you are starved of light, it's better to opt for a strong color to add depth to the room.
-Then decorate with lighter elements to "make it welcoming."
+Don't be afraid of darkness: Dark walls, even those bordering-on-black, will accentuate the silhouette of the rest of your furnishings.
+Just remember our rule of thumb: When you are starved of light, painting walls a strong color will add depth to the room.
+You can decorate with lighter elements to make it more welcoming.

 Bring the outdoors inside by painting a forestial mural that gives your room a touch of nature.
 To keep the elaborate design from being too overwhelming, go for a thinner design by starting from the middle of the wall, and working up, and then use molding to fill out the space beneath.

 Use Vibrant Colors

 If you're not quite ready to do anything too crazy to your wall in the interest of changing things up, opt for a traditional, monochromatic paint job, but using a bright, unexpected color that will instantly refresh your space.